Are there ideal dimensions (width and height) for texture files? Are there ideal dimensions (width and height) for texture files?

 Automatic texture upscaling

-Any texture image that does not use power of two for width or height will automatically be upscaled to the nearest power of two.
-For example, if you upload a 17000 x 17000 texture, it will be automatically upscaled to 32768 x 32768.
-This automatic upscaling does produce more texture data for our servers to store and load, which can effect how much you may pay for the asset.
-For this reason, it is still best to configure your application to produce and export power of two textures.
-Most applications already do this.
+Any texture image with a width or height that is not a power of two will automatically be upscaled to the next highest power of two.
+For example, a 17,000 x 17,000 texture will be upscaled to 32,768 x 32,768.
+This upscaling increases the amount of texture data our servers need to store and load, which can affect the cost of hosting the asset.
+For this reason, it's recommended to configure your application to generate and export power-of-two textures.
+Most applications do this by default.

-For reference, this the size of each texture as measured by Nira (calculated as Gigapixels):
+For reference, the following list shows the size of each texture file measured in Gigapixels (GP):

 Add comment